Harmonic Minor and Beyond: Great Scales for Heavy Metal Guitar Playing

 I also like the pentatonic scale.
 Pentatonic is huge in metal for a reason: It sounds good in so many situations.
-Zakk Wylde, Frank Marino, Dave Mustaine and Ted Nugent are all amazing players who have used it to great effect over the decades.
+Zakk Wylde, Frank Marino and Dave Mustaine are amazing players who have used it to great effect over the decades.

 • Pentatonic Scale (1, b3, 4, 5, b7).
 For example, in the key of E, that would be E, G, A, B, D.

-Even though I'm a trained musician and graduated from the Berklee College of Music, I am still very much a self-taught player in my heart and mind and in the way I think and approach things.
+Even though I'm a trained musician, I'm still very much a self-taught player in my heart and mind and in the way I think and approach things.

 I use the approach of just going for it and seeing what happens when I play leads and improvise.
 Knowledge is great as a guide, but when I’m writing, I just go for it.
 Usually, my best stuff happens when I'm not over-thinking it.